rainede/word-count-v2/PART2.md

 ```java
  job.setNumReduceTasks(3);
 ```
 Repackage the Hadoop program using Ant, and run it again on the cluster.
 There should be now more part-0000x files in the output folder (one per reducer).
-Have a look at those files (you can either copy them to your local folder, or quickly dump their contents using the hadoop fs –cat command.
+Have a look at those files (you can either copy them to your local folder, or quickly dump their contents using the `$ hadoop fs –cat` command.

 Can you see a clear pattern on how Hadoop partitions the keys among multiple reducers?
 Does it make easier or harder now the problem of manually retrieving information about a specific key?
 E.g. How many times the word Sherlock appears in the text?